 It’s hard to explain just how a person’s daily life is affected when adaptations do go wrong.
 As good as these adaptations are, when they do go wrong, you are left stranded, unable to do the task they were supplied for.
 So obviously this meant I couldn’t get upstairs, which in turn meant I couldn’t go to bed, which in turn meant I had to sleep on the sofa.
 Now, this wasn’t the first time this had happened, there were times before when a fault could not be fixed on the spot, or a part had to be ordered, I’d have to sleep on the sofa every time.
 This would make my Scoliosis much worse and the pain unbearable.
 I would wake up sore and stiff every time.

 Several companies came out to take measurements, photos etc, so they could then give Notting Hill a quote for a new lift.
 Can you guess what they went with?
 Yep, the same bloody lift!!
-Can you believe after all my complaining, begging, formal complaint, they chose the same one!!
+Can you believe after all my complaining, begging, formal complaint, they chose the exact same one!!
 Talk about throwing good money after bad.
 Brainless!!!

-Lift door not closing, not fixed.
+Lift door not closing, not fixed – Took 4 years to finally fix it

 Grinding noises.
-Not fixed.
+Fixed.

 The list just keeps growing and the problems ongoing, as soon as one is fixed, another one rears its ugly head.
 The worst part though, is I continually live in fear of going out and coming home and again finding the lift almost on fire, or god forbid worse.